 This morning I cleaned and treated her eye and then we went for a walk.
 She was so much braver today.
 She even tried chasing a squirrel up a tree.
 When we got home I fed her some of her new food, which she ate lickety-split.

 She followed me about the house while I did chores.
 She stayed close by while I was in the kitchen, but not under foot.
 What a good girl!

 I put a dose of Frontline Plus on her.
 She's been chewing on herself just a little.
-Gotta keep those ticks off my girl!
+Gotta keep those fleas and ticks off my girl!

 Later she ate two more small meals quite quickly.
 I hope she'll soon realize there is no competition for the food here.
 She is the only dog after all.